Lifting gas: Vacuum

 Theoretically, an aerostatic vehicle could be made to use a vacuum or partial vacuum.
 As early as 1670, over a century before the first manned hot-air balloon flight, the Italian monk Francesco Lana de Terzi envisioned a ship with four vacuum spheres.

-In a theoretically perfect situation with weightless spheres, a 'vacuum balloon' would have 7% more net lifting force than a hydrogen-filled balloon, and 16% more net lifting force than a helium-filled one.
-However, because the walls of the balloon must be able to remain rigid without imploding, the balloon is impractical to construct with any known material.
+In a theoretically perfect situation with weightless spheres, a "vacuum balloon" would have 7% more net lifting force than a hydrogen-filled balloon, and 16% more net lifting force than a helium-filled one.
+However, because the walls of the balloon must remain rigid without imploding, the balloon is impractical to construct with any known material.
 Despite that, sometimes there is discussion on the topic.

+Aerogel

+While not a gas, it is possible to synthesize an ultralight aerogel with a density less than air, the lightest recorded so far reaching a density approximately 1/6th that of air.
+Aerogels don't float in ambient conditions, however, because air fills the pores of an aerogel's microstructure, so the apparent density of the aerogel is the sum of the densities of the aerogel material and the air contained within.
+In 2021, a group of researchers successfully levitated a series of carbon aerogels by heating them with a halogen lamp, which had the effect of lowering the density of the air trapped in the porous microstructure of the aerogel, allowing the aerogel to float.

 Hydrogen versus helium

 Hydrogen and helium are the most commonly used lift gases.
-Although helium is twice as heavy as (diatomic) hydrogen, they are both significantly lighter than air, making this difference negligible.
+Although helium is twice as heavy as (diatomic) hydrogen, they are both significantly lighter than air.

-The lifting power in air of hydrogen and helium can be calculated using the theory of buoyancy as follows:

 Thus helium is almost twice as dense as hydrogen.

-However, buoyancy depends upon the difference of the densities (ρgas) − (ρair) rather than upon their ratios.
-Thus the difference in buoyancies is about 8%, as seen from the buoyancy equation:
+The lifting power in air of hydrogen and helium can be calculated using the theory of buoyancy.
+The buoyancy depends upon the difference of the densities (ρair) − (ρgas) rather than upon their ratios.
+The lifting force for a volume of gas is given by the equation: